Guidance

 We expect local authorities to use the fund to support the creation of adult social work apprentices that are in addition to the local authority’s existing pipeline of social work apprentices.
 We also expect local authorities to work with their chosen training provider to ensure delivery of the degree training elements of the apprenticeship.

-To access the funding, local authorities are invited to submit an expression of interest (EOI) application form and must meet all the eligibility criteria as set out in this guidance and on the application form itself.
-The EOI application form should be used to apply for both funding rounds.
+To access the funding, local authorities were invited to submit an expression of interest (EOI) application form and were required to meet all the eligibility criteria set out in this guidance and on the application form itself.

 More information can be found in the ‘About the EOI application process’ section below.